Five Steps to a More Valuable Business: Identifying and Protecting Value

 Step 1: Identify Value

 Identifying value is always the first step and should never be skipped.
 It’s completed through a professional business valuation.
 Understanding your business’s range of value can benchmark your business against others and sets the baseline for everything going forward.
 This is important for several reasons:

 - 80-90% of your net worth is likely locked up in your business

 - You need a system to continuously focus your team on maximizing this value

 - The ability to unlock that value at some point in the future will make a significant difference in your lifestyle and future plans

 - Knowing the value range is vital for business planning, personal planning and estate and tax planning purposes

 Once you have identified your baseline value, the next priority is to protect that value by mitigating personal, financial and business risks.
 Protecting value is accomplished by creating and implementing prioritized de-risking action plans.

 Actions to reduce risk are common sense and the easiest to implement.
 If you were to do nothing else, mitigating risk alone would improve the business value because business valuations are based in part on the real and perceived risks from a buyer’s point of view.

 Part two of this blog series will discuss Building, Harvesting and Managing Wealth as part of your journey to build value in your business.
-Contact an Anders advisor to learn how to implement a successful exit strategy for you and your business, or read more about our Exit Planning Services.
+Contact an Anders advisor to learn how to implement a successful transition strategy for you and your business, or read more about our Business Transition Planning Services.